thomasnyc/Illumina-dragen-gcp-batch/nextflow-submission/readme.md

   After editing the file, you can upload this json file into your GCS bucket

 3. Provided that you can launch nextflow job into GCP batch.
 This means you installed NEXTFLOW correctly.
-   This is the config file you need to create for Batch.
+   This is the sample Nextflow config file you need to submit jobs into GCP Batch from Nextflow.
+You will need to update the correct GCP project, network and serviceaccountemail etc.

 ```
 profiles{